omersap10/GaragePro/README.md

-# GaragePro
-Vehicle Garage Management System
+# GaragePro: Vehicle Garage Management System

 ## About GaragePro:
 GaragePro is a command-line application built in C# (.NET) to manage vehicle garages, supporting features like vehicle search, status tracking in the treatment process, and classification by type (car, motorcycle, truck) and subtype (fuel/electric).<br>